xiphocoleon/OperationBladeRunner/README.md

 # OperationBladeRunner
-This where the code for the WindRider Robot will be created.
-All edits are going to be here.
-Have fun!
+Thomas and Mauricio will store the code for the Blade Runner robot here